levelrin/notes/interview-questions.md

 You ran `git status` and discovered that some files you were unaware of had been changed.
 You just want to discard all the changes and make the working tree clean.
 What would you do?

+## Networking

+You want to `ssh` into your coworker's remote environment, such as the AWS ec2 instance.
+However, you got a permission denied error.
+How would you solve this?